Nissan Skyline GT-R: Motorsports

 The GT-R's history of racetrack dominance began with its 50 victories scored from 1968 to 1972, including 49 consecutive wins in the Japanese race circuit.
 Nissan pulled out of racing shortly after the introduction of the KPGC110 due to the 1973 oil crisis.

 The Skyline GT-R later earned the nickname "Godzilla", as a play on its "monster" track performance and country of origin.
-The R32 GT-R dominated the Japanese Touring Car Championship, won all 29 races it entered in the series, as well as taking the series title every year from 1989 to 1993.
+The R32 GT-R dominated the Japanese Touring Car Championship, won all 29 races it entered in the series, as well as taking the series title every year from 1990 to 1993.

 It took 50 races from 50 starts from 1991 to 1997 (latterly R33) in the N1 Super Taikyu.
 The GT-R's success sounded the death knell of Group A Touring Car racing; with the formula being scrapped soon after.
 JTCC was similarly dominated by the R32 GT-R, and splintered soon after, leading to the switch to the Supertouring category and also indirectly to the GT500 category of today.

 The GT-R's success in motor racing was formidable, particularly in the annual 1000 km race at the Mount Panorama circuit in Bathurst, Australia, where the winner in 1991 and 1992 was a GT-R (despite receiving additional 140 kg in weight penalties and a turbo pressure relief valve in 1992, and crashing).
 It took the overall win of the 1991 Spa 24 Hours, after getting the pole position and fastest lap time, ahead of the Porsche 911 and BMW M3 Evolution.
 It remained dominant in the Japanese GT series for many years.
 The Skyline GT-R was retired from the JGTC series (later changed Super GT Series) in 2004.
 Its successor, the Nissan GT-R, competed and dominated the 2008 Super GT season, winning the GT500 (see details below).

 No other GT-R race victories escaped controversy.
-At the 1990 Macau Grand Prix Guia touring car race, the factory-backed R32, driven by Masahiro Hasemi, led the race from start to finish, which caused a wave of protests by European entrants.
+At the 1990 Macau Grand Prix Guia touring car race, the factory-backed R32, driven by Masahiro Hasemi, led the race from start to finish.
 The following year, officials forced the car to carry a weight penalty of 140 kg.
 That year, it was also up against the more competitive DTM BMW M3 and Mercedes-Benz 190E 2.5–16 Evolution II.
 A disgruntled Hasemi took fourth place.
 For the following and final year, the weight penalty was reduced, and works-backed Hasemi returned with another privateer R32.
 The privateer crashed, and Hasemi retired with engine failure.